 “Damn straight it was!
 Luckily…you don’t even want to know…”

 Now, I cannot help but burst loudly into laughter.

 “What’s so funny?”

-“Yes, you’re right,” he mumbles, leaning into me.
+“Yes, you’re right,” he says, leaning into me.
 However, soon he shoots himself up, clearly disorienting himself.

 “Is something the matter—?”

-“No, you do not need to apologize,” I reply, lightly placing my arm around him.
-With this, he sinks into my side one more, further, further…my pulse beats madly.
-Before either of us realize it, his head lays in my lap…
+“No, you need not apologize,” I reply, lightly placing my arm around him.
+With this, he sinks into my side one more, further, further, my pulse growing wild all the while, until at last his head is firmly in my lap.

-“Yes, it is.
-Do not worry.”
-He adjusts himself slightly, into a more agreeable position.
-As he does so his long hair falls to the side, revealing the fullness of his face…the crude scare where an eye should be, every line worn by time and sorrow.
+He adjusts himself into a more agreeable position.
+As he does so his flowing hair falls to the side, revealing the fullness of his face…the crude scar where an eye should be, every line worn by time and sorrow.